Weekend Flash

 There are several protocols available that focus on repairing leaky gut, finding the reason for the attack, cleansing the body of toxins, and replacing deficient vitamins and minerals in order to restore balance to the immune system.

 Dr. Datis Kharrazian, in his book Why Do I Still Have Thyroid Symptoms? provides valuable information about the immune system and the TH-1 and TH-2 pathways.
 The "TH" stands for T-helper cells, which are messenger cytokines.
-He explains how these two pathways become unbalanced.1
+He explains how these two pathways become imbalanced.1

 Patients whose immune system is causing too much natural killer cell and cytotoxic T-cell activity is believed to be TH-1 dominant.
 Patients whose immune system has too much B-cell activity is believed to be TH-2 dominant.
 Blood tests can help to confirm whether the patient is TH-1 or TH-2 dominant.1